nvim-telescope/telescope.nvim/developers.md

 colors()
 ```

-Running this file should open a telescope picker with the entries `red`,
+Running this code with `:luafile %` should open a telescope picker with the entries `red`,
 `green`, `blue`.
-Pressing enter will open a new file, depending which element is
+Selecting a color and pressing enter will open a new file, in this case
-selected, in this case this is not what we want so we will address this after
-explaining this snippet.
+it's not what we want so we will address this after explaining this snippet.

-We will define a new function which will take in a table `opts`.
+We will define a new function `colors` which accepts a table `opts`.
 This is good
-practice because now the user can define the behavior of the picker, for example
+practice because now the user can change how telescope behaves by passing in their
-change the theme.
-That the user is able to change the theme we need to pass in
+own `opts` table when calling `colors`.

+For example the user can pass in a configuration in `opts` which allows them to change
+the theme used for the picker.
+To allow this we have to make sure we pass the `opts` table
-`opts` as the first argument to `pickers.new`.
+as the first argument to `pickers.new`.
 The second argument is a table
-that defines the default behavior of the picker.
+which defines the default behavior of the picker.

-We can define a `prompt_title`, this option is not required, default will be
+We have defined a `prompt_title` but this isn't required.
+This will default to use
-`Prompt` if not set.
+the text `Prompt` if not set.

 `finder` is a required field that needs to be set to the result of a `finders`
 function.
 In this case we take `new_table` which allows us to define a static
-set of values, `results`, which is a array of elements, in this case our colors
+set of values, `results`, which is an array of elements, in this case our colors
 as strings.
-It doesn't have to be a array of strings, it can also be a array of
+It doesn't have to be an array of strings, it can also be an array of
 tables.
-More to this later.
+More on this later.

-`sorter` on the other hand is not a required field but its good practice to
+`sorter` on the other hand is not a required field but it's good practice to
 define it, because the default value will set it to `empty()`, meaning no sorter
 is attached and you can't filter the results.
 Good practice is to set the sorter
 to either `conf.generic_sorter(opts)` or `conf.file_sorter(opts)`.

-Setting it to
-a `conf` value will respect user configuration, so if a user has setup
+Setting it to a value from `conf` will respect the user's configuration, so if a user has set-up
-`fzf-native` as sorter then this decision will be respected and the fzf sorter
+`fzf-native` as the sorter then this decision will be respected and the `fzf-native` sorter
 will be attached.
-Its also suggested to pass in opts here because the sorter
+It's also suggested to pass in `opts` here because the sorter
 could make use of it.
 As an example the fzf sorter can be configured to be case
 sensitive or insensitive.
-A user can setup a default behavior and then alter
+A user can set-up a default behavior and then alter
 this behavior with the `opts` table.

 After the picker is defined you need to call `find()` to actually start the